faizmokhtar/faizmokhtar.com/content/posts/diff-so-fancy.md

 comments: false
 ---

 I find it quite hard to make sense of the output from `git diff`.
-Let's just say that it is somewhat off-putting. [`diff-so-fancy`][1] is an open source project to solve this problem and help make your diff much less uglier.
+It is somewhat off-putting and ugly for me. [`diff-so-fancy`][1] is an open source project to solve this problem and help make your diff much less uglier.

 ## Installation